Controlling Dynamical Systems into Unseen Target States Using Machine Learning: Methods

 \subsection{Lorenz System}

 We selected the Lorenz system \cite{lorenz1963deterministic} as an example to demonstrate the functionality of the control mechanisms.
-In the analyzed bifurcation parameter range of $\rho$, the Lorenz system exhibits periodic behavior for $\rho > 100$, undergoes period doubling for $\rho < 100$ and transitions to chaotic behavior.
+In the range of bifurcation parameters analyzed of $\rho$, the Lorenz system exhibits periodic behavior for $\rho > 100$, undergoes period doubling for $\rho < 100$ and transitions to chaotic behavior.
 The system of equations $\dot{f}(\mathbf{x}(t,\rho))$ is given by

 where the parameters are set to $\sigma = 10$ and $\beta = \frac{8}{3}$.
-These equations are solved for the simulation results using the fourth-order Runge-Kutta method with a time step size of $\Delta t = 0.005$.
+These equations are solved for the simulation results using the fourth-order Runge-Kutta method with a time-step size of $\Delta t = 0.005$.
+The results were obtained using an NGRC architecture with parameters $k = 2$, $s = 47$, $O = [1, 2, 3]$, $O_{\text{states}}= 3$ and $\gamma = 0.18$.
+In addition, a bias feature of $1$ was included in the parameterized feature vector.
+During the control, the control parameter was set to $K=50$ across all transition periods.